fangwei123456/spikingjelly/docs/source/tutorials/en/distributed_training.rst

 All topologies at a fixed global batch
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The following table is the earlier fixed-work comparison across every tested two-GPU, four-GPU, and hybrid topology: ``micro batch=1``, ``G=8``, 10 warmup optimizer steps, 30 measured steps, and three independent repeats.
+The following table is the fixed-work comparison across every tested two-GPU, four-GPU, and hybrid topology: ``micro batch=1``, ``G=8``, 10 warmup optimizer steps, 30 measured steps, and three independent repeats.
 Values are the three-run medians.
 One GPU OOMed during distributed-optimizer initialization,